Asbestos Sample TestingProviding specialised sampling services that will give you peace of mind

 In the event of material on a site for which you are responsible being suspected of containing asbestos, it will be necessary to take a representative sample and send it off for analysis.

 In line with The Control of Asbestos Regulations 2012 regulations, all analysis of samples for suspected asbestos containing materials is required to be undertaken by a competent person or company accredited in compliance with the standard outlined in ISO 17025.

 What does the Health and Safety Executive (HSE) say about asbestos sample testing?

 The HSE’s advice is that an asbestos licence is not required to take a sample, and you can take a sample yourself if the material has already broken off and there is no risk of you spreading debris or coming into contact with the dust.

 However, the regulator also sets out certain guidance for responsibly taking a sample, including being careful about where you walk, dampening the sample and placing it in a self-sealing polythene bag.
 This bag, in turn, should be placed in a second self-sealing bag, which can then be labelled.

-Finally, it will be necessary for anyone taking an asbestos sample in this way to arrange for it to be analysed by a UKAS-accredited asbestos testing laboratory.
+Finally, it will be necessary for anyone undertaking asbestos sampling in this way to arrange for it to be analysed by a UKAS-accredited laboratory.

-Alternatively, if you are not confident about your ability to take the sample itself – and you should certainly take no unnecessary risks – we would urge you to contact Oracle Solutions who will be able to take the sample for you.
+Alternatively, if you are not confident about your ability to take the sample itself – and you should certainly take no unnecessary risks – we would urge you to contact Oracle Solutions who will be able to carry out the asbestos sampling for you.